AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/graphql-schema-test/README.md

 ## PhpStorm

-If you are a PhpStorm user and have the GraphLQ plugin installed, you are very lucky :) Because you can easily test your queries against any endpoint:
+If you are a PhpStorm user and have the GraphQL plugin installed, you are very lucky :) Because you can easily test your queries against any endpoint:

 ![Run queries in PhpStorm](docs/phpstorm.png)